 Vitamin K is given routinely as a shot to newborns in order to prevent a very rare, but serious, bleeding disorder.
 New babies are born with lowered levels of Vitamin K which is necessary for normal blood clotting.
 Some people argue that because basically all babies are born with lowered levels of Vitamin K, there must be a good biological reason for it, and they also believe there may be serious side effects of injecting a new baby with high levels of Vitamin K, and refuse the shot for that reason.

 Others believe it is cruel to give a newborn baby a painful shot when they have just been through the trauma of birth.
 If you’d like to avoid the shot, but still give your baby the blood clotting protection of Vitamin K, you can request an oral dose that is an effective alternative.
+However, the oral dose may not be as effective and has to be given over the course of several weeks.
 Read more

-Many parents don’t know that when the nurse takes the baby to the nursery for “routine procedures” that one of those procudures is to give them a vaccine for a sexually transmitted, or blood transmitted, disease, Hepatitis B. I don’t want to get into a discussion about whether we should vaccinate our children or not, but I have no idea why the medical establishment says it is okay to give brand newborn babies this vaccine, for a disease they have almost no chance of getting, when they are so young and their immune systems are so vulnerable.
+Many parents don’t know that when the nurse takes the baby to the nursery for “routine procedures” that one of those procedures is to give them a vaccine for a sexually transmitted, or blood transmitted, disease, Hepatitis B. I don’t want to get into a discussion about whether we should vaccinate our children or not, but for our family, we do not agree with giving an hours old baby a vaccine against this type of disease, when they are so tiny and their immune systems are so vulnerable.
 You can request that your new baby does not receive this routine vaccination right after birth!
 Read More